sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 Any audio and video format that macOS and iOS supports.
 For example: `.m4a`, `.wav`, `.mp3`, `.mp4`, `.mov`.
 It does not support `.ogg`.

+#### Can I get both the original transcription and the English translation at the same time?

+No, the AI model processes either transcription or translation, not both simultaneously.
+You need to run the process twice: once for the original transcription, and again with the “Translate to English” setting enabled.

+#### Where can I find the audio recordings?

+The audio recordings can be found in the “Aiko” folder in the Files app.

 #### How can I delete audio recordings?

 The audio recordings can be deleted in the Files app.

+#### When trying to import an audio file, I get error -50

+The error comes from iOS and means that it could not read the audio file.
+Sometimes [converting](https://apps.apple.com/app/id1081480270) the audio file to a different format, like MP3, resolves the issue.

 #### How can I transcribe audio from the Voice Memos app?